jsutixvdatascyj5/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your coding endeavors.

 First, prioritize your tasks.
 When you're working on a project, it' s important to determine which tasks are most critical to the success of the project.
 By focusing on these tasks first, you can ensure that your code is of high quality and meets the requirements of your project timeline.
 You can use a task management tool, such as Trello or Asana, to help keep track of tasks and their priorities.

+# 2024-01-05
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In software development, it emphasizes that writing clean, maintainable code with minimal complexity often leads to better performance, fewer bugs, and easier collaboration.
+Strive for simplicity in design, clarity in naming conventions, and a straightforward approach to problem-solving.
+It doesn't mean avoiding advanced techniques but using them judiciously to enhance simplicity rather than add unnecessary intricacy."